A mom and daughter recently learned the importance of regular colonoscopy screenings for cancer.

 “If you have a personal history of polyps, colorectal cancer or inflammatory bowel disease, or a family history of colon cancer or polyps, your risk for cancer increases,” Dr. Baloun says.
 “In that case, screenings may need to begin before age 50 and be performed more often.”

-The American Cancer Society recently adjusted its age recommendation to 45 for initial testing for adults at an average risk.
+Sanford recommends starting colonoscopies at age 50 for adults at an average risk.
 Talk to your doctor about the best time to start your colonoscopy screenings.

 Houston says she expects her kids will schedule screenings in their 20s because of her early diagnosis.